kaninnoothep/Teachmate/server/README.md

 `configs` contains the backend configuration files and settings

 `controllers` contains the functions handling the logic for various routes

+`jobs` contains the functions handling the scheduling cron job logic

 `middlewares` contains the middleware functions